geraldmc/geraldmc.github.io/_posts/2019-04-06-predicting-yield-1.md

 ---
 layout: post
-title: Predicting Crop Yield - An Introduction
+title: Predicting Crop Yield From The Sky
 ---

 ![Treatments]({{ site.url }}/assets/sugar_cane.png){:height="200px" width="200px"}

 ### Introduction

-Here I'm sharing a series of posts that document my experience of running a two-year USDA grant study.
-Our project considered low-cost vegetation indices such as NDVI and how these might be useful additions to a sugarcane farmer's nitrogen management strategy.
-The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers; 2) excess nitrogen in the environment alters ecosystems and may potentially harm human health.
-Learning to better manage N application is motivated by the economics of sugarcane agriculture as well as by a need to address an environmental issue.
-Some of what follows will include reference to the software packages used along with code developed in deriving the results.
+I'm sharing a series of posts to document my experience in running a two-year agricultural grant study.
+Our project was funded through the Sustainable Agriculture Research and Education (SARE) section of USDA.
+It considered the practical application and use of low-cost vegetation indices such as NDVI (more on that later) and was motivated by two important issues in sugarcane farming: 1) yearly nitrogen (N) input represents a significant cost to farmers; 2) excess nitrogen in the environment alters ecosystems and potentially harms human health.
+Learning how to manage nitrogen application better is thus motivated by the economics of sugarcane agriculture as well as by the need to address an ongoing environmental issue.
+For all you agri-geeks some of what follows includes reference to software packages and code developed to derive our results.

 ### Background

 Our crop is sugarcane (*Saccharum officinarum*).
-First introduced in 1751 it is the highest valued row-crop in Louisiana.
-While recent decades have seen a decline in sugarcane acreage,  crop values have remained stable due to increases in yield.
+First introduced in the Americas in 1751 it is the highest valued row-crop in the state of Louisiana.
+While recent years have witnessed a decline in overall sugarcane acreage, crop values have remained generally stable due to increases in yield.
 Increased yield is attributable mainly to the addition of nitrogen fertilizer.
-Thus, how we manage N application is relevant to farmers (in terms of the economics) and to everyone else (for the environment).
+Thus, how we manage N application is relevant to farmers (in terms of the economics) and to everyone else (in terms of the environment).

 ### Goals
-During our study the primary goal was to determine whether low-cost aerial NDVI and other indices could accurately correlate with variable N rates when applied to sugarcane.
-A secondary goal was to determine if such analysis might be useful for predicting the yield potential of a future crop.
+During our study the goal was to determine whether low-cost aerial NDVI and other indices like it could accurately correlate with variable N rates when applied to sugarcane.
+A secondary goal was to determine if such analysis was useful in predicting the yield potential of a future crop.
 Our work was carried out with the intention of revealing techniques that are affordable, accessible to ordinary farmers and, most importantly, *effective*.

 We asked two questions: